DuckyMomo20012/email-remote-access/README.md

 <details>
 <summary>Behind the scene</summary>

-We you click the `Start server` button, the app will start an `uvicorn` server in **different process**, and store the process ID for later use.
+When you click the `Start server` button, the app will start an `uvicorn` server in **different process**, and store the process ID for later use.

-When you click the `Stop server` button, the app will find child process with the ID stored before and kill it, then terminate the parent process.
+When you click the `Stop server` button, the app will find child processes from the parent process the ID stored before and kill it, then terminate the parent process.

 </details>